Reconstruction in the Calder\'on problem on a fixed partition from finite and partial boundary data: Introduction

 In~\cite{Garde2020b} a direct reconstruction method is given for the Calder\'on problem with piecewise constant layered conductivities.
 Here, successively, each layer is reconstructed and the conductivity values on each component of the layer are determined by simple one-dimensional optimization problems.
 This approach is improved in~\cite{Garde2022}, using the theory of inclusion detection for extreme conductivity values, simplifying the involved test-operators and removing the need for bounds on the conductivity.

 In the aforementioned papers, infinitely many partial boundary measurements are used in the form of the local Neumann-to-Dirichlet (ND) map.
-This is needed because the setting is infinite-dimensional, in the sense that the piecewise constant partitioning (and even the number of ``pixels'') is also assumed unknown, and must be reconstructed.
+This is needed because the setting is infinite-dimensional, in the sense that the piecewise constant partition (and even the number of ``pixels'') is also assumed unknown, and must be reconstructed.
 Later~\cite{Harrach2023} expanded on this approach, showing that for a \emph{fixed known partition}, a piecewise constant conductivity can be found as the unique solution to a semidefinite optimization problem, using just a finite number of measurements.
-Although this new approach comes with the caveat of an unknown set of coefficients for the optimization problem, depending on the domain, the partition, and lower/upper bounds on the conductivity.
+However, this new approach also comes with the caveat that there is an unknown set of coefficients for the optimization problem depending on the domain, the partition, and lower/upper bounds on the conductivity.
 Both in~\cite{Harrach2023} and the related paper~\cite{Alberti2025}, it is mentioned that the approach from~\cite{Garde2020b,Garde2022} adapts to their settings, but requires infinitely many measurements.

-In this short note, I will show how the second part of the algorithm in~\cite{Garde2020b,Garde2022} can be adapted to reconstructing a general piecewise constant conductivity on a given fixed partition, and moreover, that up to an arbitrarily small error, only a finite number of boundary measurements are needed.
+In this short note, I will show how the second part of the algorithm in~\cite{Garde2020b,Garde2022} can be adapted to reconstruction of a general piecewise constant conductivity on a given fixed partition, and moreover, that up to an arbitrarily small error, only a finite number of boundary measurements are needed.

 Hence, there are a number of advantages/disadvantages compared to the approach in~\cite{Harrach2023}: \begin{itemize} \item It seems preferable to reconstruct the entire conductivity function simultaneously as in~\cite{Harrach2023}, although one should note that in \cite{Harrach2023} the coefficients of the optimization problem are not immediately available.
 This is unlike in the approach given in this manuscript, where the involved one-dimensional optimization problems are readily available and very simple. \item In this approach, no lower/upper bounds are needed on the unknown conductivity. \item This approach adapts to \emph{region-of-interest} (ROI) problems.
-If there is only interest in the conductivity in part of the domain, one can reconstruct a path from the domain boundary and to the ROI, thus avoiding reconstruction in the remaining part to the domain. \end{itemize}
+If there is only interest in the conductivity in part of the domain, one can reconstruct a path from the domain boundary to the ROI, thus avoiding reconstruction in the remaining part to the domain. \end{itemize}